‘Educating for the 21 century: boosting digital skills and entrepreneurial thinking’ – highlights from the I-LINC Final event

 - Choose your future project, presented by Zdravka Kostova, coordinator of the project "Choose your future".
 See presentation here.

 - I-pdf for entrepreneurial teachers by Ikasenpresas Programme, presented by Inge Gorostiaga, Manager of Entrepreneurial Programmes in Tknika.
 See presentation here.

 - e-Schools pilot project, presented by Juraj Bilic, Expert for EU Projects at the Croatian Academic and Research Network – CARNet.
 See presentation here.

 The second keynote speaker, Prof. Fernando Trujillo, University of Granada, with his inspirational speech on "Digital entrepreneurial learning: challenges for the 21st century school" discussed how digital entrepreneurial learning, rooted in methodologies such as cooperative learning, project-based learning or design thinking, may help schools cater for the 21st century students' need.

 Two interactive session ensured a good exchange of practices and ideas, focusing on identifying priorities, ways to achieve them as a bottom up-approach and ways to collaborate better by also trying to integrate separate actions focused at boosting digital or entrepreneurial skills.

-The I-LIN Final event was also attended by the winners of the Selfie Entrepreneur competition: Alba Cividanes, José Antonio Cambil and Unai Gallego.
+The I-LINC Final event was also attended by the winners of the Selfie Entrepreneur competition: Alba Cividanes, José Antonio Cambil and Unai Gallego.